 Each Strategic Communication student caps off his or her studies with an independent research project, an in-field practicum, and the development of a professional communications portfolio used for applying to graduate schools or jobs.

 Minor in Strategic Communication

-Pair a Strategic Communication minor with any major to strengthen communication skills in both writing and speech.
-Develop your communication skills and your understanding of communication theory by majoring in strategic communication.
+Pair a Strategic Communication minor with any major to strengthen both writing and speaking communication skills.
+Develop your understanding of communications theory by majoring in strategic communication.

 Strategic Communication Curriculum & Degree Options

 - Strategic Communication Minor

 Contact the Communication Department